List of deleted state highways in California: State Route 228

 State Route 228 was to be a short bypass west of Brawley.
 The road as defined by the California State Legislature in the 1964 state highway renumbering would have begun at SR 86 2.5 mi southwest of Brawley and ended 2 mi west of Brawley.
 However, this was also included in the 1935 definition of Route 26, which continued north to Los Angeles and south to Calexico, along the approximate route of US 99.
 The route was deleted in 1998; by that time, no highway had been constructed along this route.

 State Route 231

 State Route 231 was a designation for a state highway from SR 86 to SR 195 near Mecca.
 In 1935, the route was added to the state highway system.
 Two years later, the route was given the designation of Route 204.
 In the 1964 state highway renumbering, the route was renumbered as SR 231.
 The Division of Highways proposed deleting this state highway in 1971, The routing was removed from the state highway system in 1972.

 SR 231 was later used for what is now SR 261 and SR 241.

+State Route 245 (1963–1965)

+From 1963 to 1965, State Route 245 (SR 245) was originally defined to run from Interstate 5 (I-5) to SR 60 in the Los Angeles area, as a temporary route during construction in Downtown Los Angeles.